 - Tacoma Grand Cinema is the South Sound’s nonprofit home for independent, foreign and local film.
 They screen first-run films 365 days per year, as well as host the Tacoma Film Festival and many other unique film programs and special events.
 They discount movie ticket prices on matinees before 4:45pm.

-Seattle art film houses and second run theaters
+Seattle art film houses and second run movie theaters

-Some of these movie theaters offer discount movies on the big screen every day, often second-run films (first run films that will soon leave town for rental shelves at places such as RedBox or the public library).
-Some are also known for obscure independent and foreign films.
-Seattle is a hotbed for film production, so consider many of these worth much more than first-run discount movies or movies at any price.
+Some of these movie theaters offer discount movies on the big screen every day, often second-run films.
+Second-run films are first-run films that will soon leave town for rental at places such as RedBox or the public library.
+Some of these theaters are also known for obscure and foreign films.
+Seattle is a hotbed for film production and screening, so consider many of these worth much more than first-run discount movies or movies at any price.

 - Seattle Central Cinema is Seattle’s only Dine-In Cinema in the Central District neighborhood at 21st & Union.
 Family friendly and all ages.
 They offer $2.00 off tickets advanced purchased tickets at least 24 Hours before the show: $8.80/advance general admission tickets, $10.80/day-of-show general admission.
 Sing-alongs, hecklevision, and other special shows will cost more.
 Central shows old classics, crazy cult movies, newer independents and foreign films.
 See great movies how they were meant to be seen, on a big screen, with big sound, in a room full of people, having a good time.
 Full menu is available at all shows with table service and comfy sofa seating.
 Gourmet Popcorn with Real Butter.
 Enjoy dessert & coffee or playing Scrabble before or after your show at Cafe Noir in the lobby, open 5-10pm every night of the week with happy hour prices from 5:30-6:30.